A very important and special year.

 Reflections of the Unspeakable

-In May 2025, Debora Muszkat took part in the Bienal do Lixo, held at Villa-Lobos Park in São Paulo — an event that brings together art, education, and sustainability, expanding discussions on waste, consumption, and collective responsibility.
+In May 2025, Debora took part in the Bienal do Lixo, held at Villa-Lobos Park in São Paulo — an event that brings together art, education, and sustainability, promoting discussions on waste, consumption, and collective responsibility.

 2025 was shaped by glass, encounters, and transformation.
 We move forward — because through glass, the future is already under construction.